 a beautiful historic market town and an ideal place to visit or use as your base to explore the many surrounding villages, hamlets or picturesque Shropshire Countryside, by car, bike or walking.

-Newport holds a variety of key events throughout the year.
-One the largest events is The Newport Show which is hosted yearly at Chetwynd Deer Park.
-The show has become one of the leading shows in the Shropshire and West Midlands region due to its position near the town and size of the show ground, which also hosts Shropshire Game Fair and British Falconry and Raptor Fair.
-The Biennial Newport Nocturne (Floodlit) Bike Race, sees the High Street packed with cycling enthusiasts and local supporters, and is well covered by national press.
+Newport holds a host of community events throughout the year, including The Newport Show which is hosted yearly at Chetwynd Deer Park.
+The show has become one of the leading shows in the Shropshire and West Midlands region due to its position near the town and its beautiful setting, a historic 200-acre private park with glorious woodland and open space, stroll besides Chetwynd pool, which is in excess of 20 acres, home to an array of wildlife.
+The park has many varieties of trees that have seen the centuries come and go. which also hosts Shropshire Game Fair and British Falconry and Waters Edge Music Festival, a daylong event of music and fun.